MaxWenzel/hardware/README.md

-# hardware
+# Hardware

-Hardware for developers
+The right hardware for developers

 ## Monitor